knagalak/SwiftVerse/README.md

 # SwiftVerse
 What if Taylor Swift was a poet?
-This Twitter Bot creates verses from Taylor Swift songs using my implementation of Markov Text Generator.
-View the bot at www.twitter.com/SwiftVerse
+This Twitter Bot creates verses from Taylor Swift songs using my implementation of Markov Text Chain.
+Some sample verses include :

+>Ditch the traffic lights see mmm-mmm,
+>I was crying perfect storms,
+>I know you want to too.

+>Wonder if they pushed aside,
+>But the lights see your eye,
+>The street looks like when we run out.

+>Second guessing like a
+>Polaroid of road
+>Stay hey Just take

+>flames or paradise
+>Fade into view oh
+>I'm dancing on too